-FL2 - Application form for FIDE Lecturer
+FL2 - Application for award the title of FIDE Lecturer

-Application for award l of the title of FID E Lecturer FL2
+Application for award of FL2

-The federation h erewith applie es for the title of F IDE Lecturer fo
+The federation herewith applies for the title of FIDE Lecturer in

-last name: first name e: code (i f any):
+last name: code (if any):

-date of birth: place of birth: Federatio)11:
+date of birth: place of birth : Federation:

-Address:
+Address: •

-Tel: e-mail address:

-The candidate possesses regulations to be able to l He (She) speaks the fol least one official FIDE L hold FA Seminars.
-Iowing languages (t

-The candidate has work application must also be of the latest seminar list Norm Report Form (FL1 submitted not later t ed).
-The undersigned than the secon d encloses, for d FIDE Congress r each seminar, a after the date FIDE Arbiter
+Te1: e-mail addres s:

+The candidate possesses an exact knowledge of the Laws of Chess and other FIDE regulations to be able to hold FA Seminars.
+He (She) speaks the following languages (this must include sufficient knowledge of at least one official FIDE Language) The candidate has worked as an Assistant Lecturer in the following three seminars (The application must also be submitted not later than the second FIDE Congress after the date of the latest seminar listed).
+The undersigned encloses, for each seminar, a FIDE Arbiter Norm Report Form (FL1), which is signed by an appropriate qualified lecturer.

-1. Event: Dates
+1. Event: Dat tes:

-Location: L ink to Publish ed seminar:
+Location: Link to Publis shed semir iar:

-2. Event: Dates
+2. Event: Dat hae-

-Location: l T ink to Publish
+Location: ink to Published seminar:

-Location. - illik to I dollsii eu semmar.
+Location.
+Link to I doin nico scimi

-3. Event: Dates S:
+3. Event: Dat es:

-Location: L ink to Publish ed seminar:

-I
+Location: Link to Publis hed semir ıar:

-4. Event: Dates 5.
+4. Event: Dat

-Location: L ink to Publish ed seminar:
+Location: Link to Published seminar:

-In his (her) activity as an objectivity when deliveri vn at all times abs solute
+In his (her) activity as an Assistant Lecturer he/she has shown at all times absolute objectivity when delivering topics for a Seminar.

-Name of Federation office Signature ial date
+Name of Federation official date